kyagrd/NonBisim2DF/pic/README.md

    forall a, sat (Q a) (diaOut a x\ diaInL a y\ diaAct tau tt).
 No solution.

+%%%%%%%%% This should be the latter distinguishing formaul for Section II-A-b) !!!!!
 ?= P = a\ nu x\ out a x (in a y\ taup z) /\
    Q = a\ nu x\ out a x (in a y\ match x y (taup z)) /\
    forall a, sat (P a) (boxOut a x\ diaInL a y\ boxAct tau (diaMatch x y tt)).